-The incident: Ashley Taylor, a presenter for some local news channel in the US, had her microphone grabbed out of her hands while she was on air by a guy who then shouted: "I am that nigga!
+The incident: Ashley Taylor, a reporter for some local news channel in Myrtle Beach, had her microphone grabbed out of her hands while she was on air by a guy who then shouted: "I am that nigga!
 Ayyyyeeeyaaay!" into the camera.

 The appropriate reaction: To laugh until you cry, then call all of your friends and say, "Ha, were you watching?
 Did you see that?!?!
 Ahahaha!" before laughing some more.